kcirick/gvimsurfer/README.md

   - Search engines
    - Can define multiple search engines through config file to search the web
   - Bookmarks
-   - Store bookmarks for future reference
+   - Store bookmarks (with tags) for future reference
   - Quickmarks
    - Quickly mark a webpage you want to come back to.
 Not stored after the browser is closed
   - Pagemarks